fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         - this solution will create a set of new objects unrelated to the previous ones
         - all the data stored in Fledge will be sent

-- **Recreate all the PI-Server objets and send again all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITH data duplication**
+- **Recreate all the PI-Server objets and resend all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITH data duplication**
     procedure:
         - disable the 1st north instance
         - delete properly the objects on the PI Server, AF + Data archive, that were eventually partially deleted